Poor Dionis: Romantic satire and proto-Symbolist work

 Various commentators have revised the casual readings of the story as a late-Romantic joke, while also rejecting its interpretation in purely philosophical terms.
 According to scholar Ilina Gregori, the realistic and dream-like levels of Poor Dionis should never be separated.
 According to Gregori, the work as a whole is an "oneiric manifesto", an attack on the very conventions of literary realism.
-Similarly, writer Eugen Cadaru proposes that Poor Dionis is a Romanian contribution to magic realism.Poor Dionis is central to another debate, which focuses on Eminescu's status as a late Romantic, versus his possibly role as a forerunner of Symbolism.
+Similarly, writer Eugen Cadaru proposes that Poor Dionis is a Romanian contribution to magic realism.

+Poor Dionis is central to another debate, which focuses on Eminescu's status as a late Romantic, versus his possibly role as a forerunner of Symbolism.
 Eminescu's story was lauded by poet and critic Benjamin Fondane, a prominent figure in Romania's own Symbolist circle (ca. 1915).
 Fondane regarded Poor Dionis as an actual Symbolist masterpiece, his terminology also listing Novalis among the Symbolists.
 The same notion was entertained by N. Davidescu, the Symbolist propagandist, who in 1939 described Eminescu as Romania's first Symbolist.
 Davidescu's claim was rejected by Lovinescu, who insisted that Eminescu and Poor Dionis only appeared Symbolist because of a substantial debt to Kantianism.
 The Symbolist connection was revisited in 2008 by researcher Rodica Marian, who sees Poor Dionis as compatible with Bruges-la-Morte, by Georges Rodenbach.
 She identifies both works as prose poems.

 Memoir and political statement

 In various critical interpretations of the novella, special note is made about the possibility that Dionis is the writer's alter ego.
 The story never reveals whether Dionis or Dan is the actual protagonist—according to Pârvulescu, the solution is "so very simple that everyone misses it by a long shot: the 'real' hero of these episodes is the poet, no matter what pseudonym he uses, and his dream [...] is the poem".
+As noted by Ciopraga, "Dionis is, without a doubt, a double of a very young Eminescu, who, in sketching the character's fictional profile, sketches out—to a certain degree at least—his own autobiography."
 Early on, Eminescu admirers were especially prone to arriving at this conclusion.
 Eminescian poet Alexandru Vlahuță notes that he imagined Eminescu to be a sort of sleepwalking Dionis, and that, to his surprise, his idol was rather "a stout and round-faced, aging, man, short-haired and dressed like any other".
 In 1930, however, Victor Morariu extended the Dionis comparison to describe the real-life Eminescu as a case of social failure.